scality/Zenko/docs/docsource/Operation-Architecture/Orbit_UI/Advanced_Workflows/Adding_a_Transient_Source_Storage_Location.rst

 any other storage location, but for a few particulars.

 A transient source location is a temporary buffer to which data is stored and from which data is replicated.
-Only Scality RING with sproxyd supports the transient source replication feature.
-Data written to the transient source location can be replicated to any cloud service supported by Zenko.
+Scality RING with sproxyd is the only production-ready environment that supports transient source replication feature (the Zenko Local environment also supports this feature, but is suitable for testing purposes only).
+Data written to the transient source location can be replicated to any cloud service Zenko supports.

 To deploy a transient source storage location: